danyaberezun/argument-label-enforced-named-thesis/EnforcedNamedForm/main.md

 The advantages of it, however, is being just a more clean way to do the initial task, and the possibility to easily extend it to function-level, constructors and other places without significant problems.

+#### Remark: on keywords in Kotlin

+There is a difference between a soft keyword and a regular one.
+Regular or hard keywords (like `if`, `fun` or `break`) are always parsed as a keyword and cannot be used as an identifier.
+Meanwhile, soft keywords (like `vararg`, `catch` or `inline`) act as keywords in the context in which they are applicable; they are treated as identifiers.
+To be more precise, what in this work is called soft keywords can be split into soft keywords, modifier keywords and special identifiers, but we do not consider this separation in this work, even though what we are doing is, in fact, a modifier keyword.

+What is important for us, is that introduction of a new soft keyword here is not going to break the existing code, even if it uses the identifier with the exact same name as the one we choose for the keyword.

 ### Possible technical details

 In this section different details and moments are collected, that should be noted during the implementation.